logicalperson0/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

+If/else, loops, functions

+Project done during Full Stack Software Engineering studies at ALX.
+It aims to learn about: if/else statements, loops, range and functions in Python.

 0. 0-positive_or_negative.py is a program will assign a random signed number to the variable number each time it is executed.